TedTschopp/tedt.org/_posts/Drafts/2023-09-30-What-is-the-Märchen-Engine.md

 🌱 - Seasonal.
 You experience events or activities that last a season.

 🌙 - Monthly / One Moon.
 In your life, things happen on a monthly basis or in sync with the lunar cycle, from full moon to full moon.
+A month is 4 weeks.

 🔄 - Weekly.
 You find that some tasks or events occur every week.
 This is traditionally equivalent to a quarter of a month.